juancastillo0/vegranu/README.md

 ## Running the project

 Run your project using `jaspr serve`.
+If using fvm, you could execute `fvm dart pub global run jaspr_cli:jaspr serve`.

 The development server will be available on `http://localhost:8080`.